Pot-au-feu de la mer

 The right pot matters

-For a dish like this, the pot genuinely makes a difference.
-You need something that holds heat evenly, allows a proper gentle simmer, and goes from hob to table without looking out of place.
-I use the Staub cast iron cocotte for this.
-The enamelled interior means no metallic taste in the broth, the heavy lid keeps everything at a steady temperature, and it is beautiful enough to serve from directly at the table, which is absolutely the right way to serve this dish.
-Ladle it out at the table, with baguette or crusty bread alongside.
+For a dish like this, the pot does makes a difference.
+You want something that spreads heat evenly, keeps a gentle simmer, and can go from stove to table without looking out of place.
+I use my Staub cast iron cocotte for this.
+The enamel inside means there is no metallic taste in the broth, the heavy lid keeps the temperature steady, and it is pretty enough that you can serve straight from it at the table, which is exactly how this dish should arrive.
+Bring the pot over and ladle the soup out at the table, with baguette or any good crusty bread alongside.

 How the French eat this seafood soup

-In Normandy this is a proper main course, a generous, complete meal that needs nothing except bread and a salad to follow.
-It reheats beautifully the next day, the broth having developed even more depth overnight.
-My neighbour served it with a green salad dressed with a sharp mustard vinaigrette, which cut through the richness of the crème fraîche perfectly.
+In Normandy this is a real main course, generous and complete, and it does not need anything more than bread and maybe a bit of cheese afterward.
+It reheats beautifully the next day, when the broth has had time to deepen even more.
+My neighbour served it with a chicorey salad and a sharp mustard vinaigrette, which cut through the richness of the crème fraîche perfectly.

-Make it for a dinner party and bring the cocotte to the table.
-Let people help themselves.
-That is the pot-au-feu de la mer spirit, generous, unfussy, and entirely focused on the pleasure of eating together.
+If you make it for a dinner party, bring the cocotte straight to the table and let everyone help themselves.
+That is the spirit of pot-au-feu de la mer: generous, relaxed, and completely centred on the pleasure of eating together.

 Leave your thoughts